With online activity becoming the norm in so many associations’ operations, virtual advocacy to get the word out about your cause just makes sense.

 Virtual advocacy is a great option for associations that opens you up to a large audience you can educate and engage with.

-As you start to integrate it into your association, pay attention to opportunities to empower members on social media, promote your advocacy work on your website, and attend tele-town halls.
-Use your association management software to intentionally track engagement and the performance of your new advocacy strategies.
+As you start to integrate virtual advocacy into your association, pay attention to opportunities to empower members on social media, launch peer-to-peer fundraisers and petitions, organize write-in campaigns, promote your advocacy work on your website, and attend tele-town halls.